 I must confess a weakness for the dried plum.
 Prunes are always in my cupboard ready to be popped into my mouth when I need a pick-me-up.
-They’re not overly sweet but have that complimentary tartness that really appeals.
+They’re not overly sweet but have that complimentary tartness.
 A handy snack that can always be there in your cupboard.
 And of course they’re famous for keeping your insides regular!

 Quick, warming and satisfying on a cold day.
 Fruit loaf warms you up without sending your blood sugars into a spike as it’s low GI.
 It’s got around the same kilojoule and fat count as regular white bread but with a little more sugar due to the sultanas or raisins.
 Wholemeal fruit loaf is healthier and gutsy but not always available.
 Store in freezer and defrost a slice as needed.
 Spreading ricotta instead of butter also cuts the fat content of this snack.